heis-divine/scalable_etl_pipeline_toxigen/README.md

    Update database_url in the main(etl_pipeline.py) with your credentials(Deatils from your PostgreSQL database).
 5) Run the ETL Pipeline:
    run the main file etl_pipeline.py

+HANDLING LARGE FILES

+Due to GitHub's file size limitations, the dataset and other large files have been removed from version control.
+To run this project, manually download the dataset from the TOXIGEN repository and place it in the dataset/ folder.
+Alternatively I have compressed the entire pipeline and datsets which can be sent on request.

+OPTIMIZATION SUGGESTIONS
+1)